epicore/NYCButtons/README.md

-# README NYCButtons Demo ♣
+# NYCButtons Demo ♣

-**A Demo of NYCSpinnerButton and NYCStickyButton in a sample Xcode Project**
+**Project Demo showcasing NYCSpinnerButton and NYCStickyButton in a sample Xcode Project**

 I made some custom buttons for a recent bike map project.
 They have a nice UX, a nice animation, and a good look and feel when used inside of the UIView nav holder I made.